 The study, published on October 21, 2019, in Nature Climate Change, warns that winter carbon dioxide loss from the world’s permafrost regions could increase by 41% over the next century if human-caused greenhouse gas emissions continue at their current pace.
 Carbon emitted from thawing permafrost has not been included in the majority of models used to predict future climates.

 “The warmer it gets, the more carbon will be released into the atmosphere from the permafrost region, which will add to further warming.” — Brendan Rogers

-Permafrost is the carbon-rich frozen soil that covers 24% of Northern Hemisphere land area, encompassing vast stretches of territory across Alaska, Canada, Siberia and Greenland.
+Permafrost is the carbon-rich frozen soil that covers 24% of the Northern Hemisphere land area, encompassing vast stretches of territory across Alaska, Canada, Siberia, and Greenland.
 Permafrost holds more carbon than has ever been released by humans via fossil fuel combustion, and this permafrost has kept carbon safely locked away in an icy embrace for tens of thousands of years.
-But as global temperatures warm, permafrost is thawing and releasing greenhouse gases to the atmosphere.
+But as global temperatures warm, permafrost is thawing and releasing greenhouse gases into the atmosphere.

 “These findings indicate that winter carbon dioxide loss may already be offsetting growing season carbon uptake, and these losses will increase as the climate continues to warm,” said Woods Hole Research Center Arctic Program Director Sue Natali, lead author of the study.
 “Studies focused on individual sites have seen this transition, but until now we haven’t had a clear accounting of the winter carbon balance throughout the entire Arctic region.”